LindaOjo/Lindaojo.com/content/blog/articles/Getting-over-imposter-syndrome.md

 <strong>What kind of skills should a senior developer have?</strong>

-Once you have answered the questions above, You need to check if your answers are accurate and realistic.
+Once you have answered the questions above, you need to check if your answers are accurate and realistic.

 <h3>Are your expectations realistic?</h3>